Best Putters For High Handicappers 2026: Tested And Reviewed

 Different putter have different alignment aids

 One of the major advantages of mallet putters, aiming aids are simply a characteristic of putters that helps you hit your start line more frequently.
 Most putters have some form of aiming aid - either a top line, a flange line, balls on the back flange, or some combination.
-The extended back flange of mallet putters allows for additional aiming aids, creating a more complete optical assistance for the player to get set up properly.
+The extended back flange of mallets allows for additional aiming aids, creating a more complete optical assistance for the player to get set up properly.

 Feel